lwang2-godaddy/personal-ai-web/DEPLOYMENT.md

-# PersonalAI Web Dashboard - Deployment Guide
+# SirCharge Web Dashboard - Deployment Guide

 ## Overview

-The PersonalAI web dashboard is a Next.js 16 application that can be deployed to Vercel (recommended), or any Node.js hosting platform.
+The SirCharge web dashboard is a Next.js 16 application that can be deployed to Vercel (recommended), or any Node.js hosting platform.

 ## Prerequisites